antonlep/shortest-path/documentation/implementation.md

 ```
 Program is divided into seven classes, and main executable file index.py.
 Short description of classes:
 ### MapImage
-MapImage includes operations for creating MapImage object from input text file, adding routes and points to the image and saving the image to disk.
+MapImage includes operations for creating MapImage object from input text file, adding routes and points to the image and saving an image to the disk.
 Python Imaging Library (pillow) is used for image operations.
-### Distance
-Distance calculation algorithms are implemented with template method pattern.
-Distance class is superclass, which includes basic methods for creating shortest route and visited nodes, and skeleton methods for distance calculation and heuristic.
 ### Algorithm
 Distance calculation algorithms are implemented with template method pattern.
-Algorithm class is superclass, which includes basic methods for creating shortest route and visited nodes, and skeleton methods for distance calculation and heuristic.
+Algorithm class is superclass, which includes basic methods for creating shortest route and visited nodes, and skeleton method for distance calculation.
 Includes method also for running benchmark cases.
 ### Dijkstra, AStar and JPS
-These subclasses inherit the Distance class and overwrite its distance calculation method.
+These subclasses inherit the Algorithm class and overwrite its distance calculation method.
 ### Graph
 Class that includes methods for graph manipulation and is used to convert map file to graph file format.
 ### Input parser